How to Create AI Prompts: Design the Process Before You Write

 Assigning a role removes that uncertainty.
 You might decide that the AI should act as a brainstorming partner, a structure builder, or a clarity checker.
 Each role produces a different kind of response, even when the task looks similar on the surface.
 This gives you control over direction without relying on complicated wording.

 With the role made clear, the AI works from direct guidance instead of assumption.
-Responses become more focused, and prompt creation feels predictable.
+Responses become more focused, and prompt creation feels more predictable.
 If you want the deeper model for why this increases reliability, see how structured, multi-step prompting creates consistency and control.

 Setting boundaries so AI stays on track